mongodb/docs-relational-migrator/source/includes/kafka-cluster-properties.rst

    * - ``spring.profiles.active``
      - local
+     - Set the profile value to ``kafka``.

-     - Relational Migrator can be run in the following profile:
+       Relational Migrator can be run in the following profiles:

        - ``kafka``: Remote server using embedded server deployment.
-       - ``confluent``: Remote server using Confluent Cloud for managed Kafka
+       - ``confluent``: Remote server using Confluent Cloud for managed Kafka.

-       Set the profile value to ``kafka``.

    * - ``server.port``
      - 8278